rolandwalker/ucs-utils/README.markdown

 Compatibility and Requirements
 ------------------------------

-Tested only on GNU Emacs version 24.1
+Tested on GNU Emacs versions 23.3 and 24.1.
+Some characters are not supported on Emacs 23.3.

 Requires [persistent-soft.el](http://github.com/rolandwalker/persistent-soft)